keitetran/redmine-slack/README.md

     git clone https://github.com/keitetran/redmine-slack.git redmine_slack

-You will also need the `httpclient` dependency, which can be installed by running
+You will also need the `httpclient` and `json` dependency, which can be installed by running

     bundle install